MinghaoFu/OpenGL/README.md

 # OPENGL

 ## Introduction
-Welcome to Mr.Fell OpenGL repository,it includes some ineresting animation code which is completed by OpenGL.
+Welcome to my OpenGL repository,it includes some ineresting animation code which is completed by OpenGL.
 ### What is OpenGL
 OpenGL is a Graphics rendering API which is operating system independent, window system  independent and has high-quality color images composed of geometric and image primitives.
 ### Install